 Are you a fan of leather luggage but feel that Louis Vuitton is too mainstream or expensive?
 This is the ultimate store for leather luggage and trunks in a variety of sizes and colors of brown.

 The prices start at Rs.
 1,500, but we’re sure a bargain is necessary.
-Use your skill to check Leather’s genuine quality as you may buy a regzine trunk thinking it’s pure leather.
+Use your skill to check the Leather’s genuine quality, as you may buy a regzine trunk thinking it’s pure leather.

 10. Bronze Statues

 In keeping with the theme of bronze, plenty of stores in Chor Bazaar sell bronze statues of gods and goddesses, as well as additional bronze artifacts.
 They are available in various dimensions and shapes; some are very old and intricate.